hyva-themes/hyva-modules-tailwind-js/README.md

-# Hyvä-Themes node-modules utility
+# Hyvä-Themes Node Modules utilities

-Hyvä-themes TailwindCSS utility functions.
+For Hyvä Themes with TailwindCSS we offer the following Node utility functions, that make it easier to mange and customize your theme styles.

 ## Library module exports:

-This Hyvä-themes TailwindCSS utility functions export the following function used in the following files:
+The follow functions are offered as an export:

 | Function name              | Used in              | Description                                                                                                          |
 | -------------------------- | -------------------- | -------------------------------------------------------------------------------------------------------------------- |